How To Fix Windows 10 Update Error 0×80096004

 Open Port 443 or 80 In the Firewall to Fix The 0×80096004 Error

 This error is also known as the trust_e_cert_signature error.
-It is an invalid certificate error which can be fixed by opening ports 443 and port 80 in the firewall for outbound traffic.
+It is an invalid certificate error that can be fixed by opening ports 443 and port 80 in the firewall for outbound traffic.

 Disable The Anti-Virus Firewall